TAbdiukov/CCSP-Mnemonics/README.md

 Finally

-* FaaS - serverless IaC, cheaper and simplier than PaaS.
+* FaaS - serverless (fatherless) IaC, cheaper and simplier than PaaS.

 ### Other